hannobraun/stuff/README.md

 A personal playground for various experiments.
 Here I work on whatever I happen to be in the mood for at the time.
 No expectation of ever finishing anything.

+## Note on VS Code configuration

+I've set `"rust-analyzer.check.allTargets": false`, because of a `no_std` project.
+Once all `no_std` projects have been archived or moved out of the repository, it might be a good idea to remove that again.

 ## License

 This project is open source, licensed under the terms of the